camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 You decide what happens to the associated event subscription through the mapping instructions for the catch events:

-- If a catch event is mapped, the associated subscription is migrated.
+- Migrate catch events: if a catch event is mapped, the associated subscription is migrated.
-- If a catch event in the source process is not mapped, then the associated subscription is closed during migration.
+- Remove catch events: if a catch event in the source process is not mapped, then the associated subscription is closed during migration.
-- If a catch event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.
+- Create catch events: if a catch event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.

+### Migrate catch events

+Catch events can be migrated by providing a mapping instruction between the source and the target catch event.
+Providing a mapping between catch events ensures that the behaviour of the event subscription in the source process is preserved after the migration.
+This is especially useful when a subscription behaviour is changed in the new version of the process definition, but you want to keep the catch event behaviour of the running processes the same after the migration.
+In the following section we will discuss situations where mapping a catch event may or may not be useful.

-### When to map a catch event?
+#### When to map a catch event?

 <!--
 - Definition of the catch event does not change